 The German Thrash Legends return with their 4th album!

-REPRESS: Regular edition on black vinyl, with
+REPRESS: Special edition on beer colored vinyl, with

 - post card